openprocurement/openprocurement.auctions.appraisal/docs/source/tutorial.rst

 We do see the auction's internal `id` and its `dateModified` datestamp.

-The previous auction contained only required fields.
-Let's try creating auction with more data (auction has status `created`):
+Let's try creating auction with more data:

 .. include:: tutorial/create-auction-procuringEntity.http
    :code:

 And again we have `201 Created` response code, `Location` header and body with extra `id`, `auctionID`, and `dateModified` properties.

-Let's check what auction registry contains:
+Let's check what "auction registry" contains:

 .. include:: tutorial/auction-listing-after-procuringEntity.http
    :code:

-And indeed we have 2 auctions now.
+And indeed we have 2 procedures now.

 Modifying auction
 -----------------

-Let's update auction by supplementing it with all other essential properties:
+Let's update procedure by supplementing it with all other essential properties:

 .. include:: tutorial/patch-items-value-periods.http
    :code:

 ..
 XXX body is empty for some reason (printf fails)

-We see the added properies have merged with existing auction data.
+We see the added properties have merged with existing data.
 Additionally, the `dateModified` property was updated to reflect the last modification datestamp.

 Checking the listing again reflects the new modification date: